chariotsolutions/phonegap-nfc/README.md

 * Android
 * Blackberry Webworks (OS 7.0 and higher)

-**Requires PhoneGap 2.2.0**
+**Requires PhoneGap 2.2.0+**

 Installing the Plugin (Android)
 =============

-Assuming you have an existing PhoneGap 2.2.0 Android project:
+Assuming you have an existing PhoneGap 2.3.0 Android project:

-### Installing with Pluginstall
+### Installing with Plugman (recommended)

-There is experimental support for installing phonegap-nfc on Android with [pluginstall](https://github.com/alunny/pluginstall).
-Pluginstall requires [node.js](http://nodejs.org) and is installed through npm.
+Use [plugman](https://github.com/imhotep/plugman) to add phonegap-nfc to your Android project.
+Plugman requires [node.js](http://nodejs.org) and is installed through npm.

-Install pluginstall
+Install plugman

-    $ npm install -g pluginstall
+    $ npm install -g plugman

 Install the plugin

-    $ pluginstall android /path/to/your/project /path/to/phonegap-nfc
+	$ plugman --platform android --project /path/to/your/project --plugin NFC

-Skip to the [JavaScript](#javascript) step
+Modify your HTML to include phonegap-nfc.js

+	<script type="text/javascript" src="js/phonegap-nfc.js"></script>

 ### Manually Installing the Plugin (Android)

+Note: GitHub downloads are going away soon.
+These instructions install an older version of the plugin.
+Installing with plugman is recommended.

 ### Java